8 : Bronze and Iron

-The last post saw the rise and fall of the last of the neolithic populations of England.
-In the same way as they had replaced the earlier population, they in turn were replaced by lighter-skinned settlers originating from the Caucasian Steppe; people who used bronze tools and kept horses and cattle.
-The changes on the ground were gradual but eventually profound, and the region might have got its first blond, as well as one of the earliest flavours of the Indo-European group of languages which predominates today.
+The last post saw the rise and fall of England's last Stone Age populations.
+In the same way as they had replaced the earlier population, they were replaced by lighter-skinned settlers originating from the Caucasian Steppe; people who used bronze tools and kept horses and cattle.
+The changes on the ground were gradual but eventually profound, and the region might have got its first blond, as well as one of the earliest flavours of the Indo-European group of languages which predominate today.

 One of their villages has been unearthed in Norfolk and tells us a lot about them.
 See (Link)

-Must Farm I am not inclined to do a cycle tour thereabouts because while today's landscape is just too dull, but if you are interested in pre-history you could also check out (Link) Flag Fen
+Must Farm .
+If you are interested in pre-history, you could also check out (Link) Flag Fen

-These people added the Sarsens to the already ancient monuments at Stonehenge, the King's Men to the Rollright Stones and, later, some of the 'hill forts' to local hills together with a lot more Barrows and Tumuli.
+These people added the Sarsens to the already ancient monuments at Stonehenge, the King's Men to the Rollright Stones and, later, some of the 'hill forts' to local hills, together with many more Barrows and Tumuli.
 They probably also dug out the surprisingly stylised White Horse in the chalk scarp at Uffington.
-At a more humdrum level, there is plenty of evidence of their surprisingly complex and regular field systems in the more fertile areas, with crops like spelt wheat and barley being grown and sheep, pigs, goats and horses being reared as well as cattle.
+At a more humdrum level, there is plenty of evidence of their surprisingly complex and regular field systems in the more fertile areas, with crops like spelt wheat and barley being grown and sheep, pigs, goats and horses being reared, as well as cattle.

 The Rollright Stones are on my Nobs & Yobs cycle route.
 Link : Nobs & Yobs